Healthy Recipes Blog

 • Slice the zucchini into ¼-inch-thick slices.
 You can leave them unpeeled.

-• Preheat your broiler on high and position an oven rack 4 inches below the heating element (in most ovens this is simply the top rack).
+• Preheat your broiler on high and position an oven rack 4 inches below the heating element (in most ovens, this is the top rack).
 Line a rimmed baking sheet with foil and spray it with olive oil.

 • Arrange the zucchini slices on the prepared baking sheet.
 Lightly spray them with olive oil and sprinkle them with salt, pepper, and garlic powder.